Snapdragon 215 vs Snapdragon 212

 Snapdragon 215 vs Snapdragon 212: What’s the Difference?

-Qualcomm has come forward with a new entry-level 200 series Snapdragon processor, that is the Snapdragon 215 which is a bit of an improvement from the Snapdragon 212.
+Qualcomm has come forward with a new entry-level 200 series Snapdragon processor, the Snapdragon 215, which is a bit of an improvement from the Snapdragon 212.
 So, how much of an upgrade does the new Qualcomm Snapdragon 215 bring to the table?
 Well, let’s find out!

 Snapdragon 215 vs Snapdragon 212

 The major improvement in terms of architecture is that the 215 is built on 64-bit architecture.
-On top of it, we have a faster GPU and support for dual-camera setup as compared to a single camera setup support of the Snapdragon 212.
+On top of it, we have a faster GPU and support for a dual-camera setup compared to a single-camera setup support of the Snapdragon 212.

 CPU

-As we take a look at the cores, we have four Cortex-A53 cores clocked at 1.3 GHz.
-ARM says that the new A53 cores are 50% faster than the A7 cores found in the Snapdragon 212.
-On the plus side for Android users, we see a 64-bit here in the Snapdragon 215, so future android updates are now a reality for even cheap devices unlike the Nokia 2 which cannot go past Oreo now.
+As we look at the cores, we have four Cortex-A53 cores clocked at 1.3 GHz.
+ARM says the new A53 cores are 50% faster than the A7 cores found in the Snapdragon 212.
+On the plus side for Android users, we see a 64-bit in the Snapdragon 215, so future Android updates are now a reality for even cheap devices, unlike the Nokia 2, which cannot go past Oreo now.

 Camera

-The dual camera on the rear side of new devices are now pretty mainstream and the 212 was somewhat lacking behind in this spectrum.
-It was only capable of a single 8MP sensor whose maximum video recording resolution tops out at 720p.
+The dual camera on the rear of new devices is now pretty mainstream, and the 212 was somewhat lacking in this spectrum.
+It could only have a single 8MP sensor whose maximum video recording resolution is 720p.
 But with the new Snapdragon 215, we can have two 8MP sensors or a more capable 13MP single sensor.
-Of course with a single sensor you lose out on the upside of having an extra telephoto lens, or an extra depth-sensing lens but there is an upside of getting more clarity into the pictures with that single 13MP lens.
-So it all depends on what the smartphone manufacturer has in the vision for a new low priced device.
-Again with the Snapdragon 215, you have the ability to record videos at 1080p resolution, which is a great plus in terms of camera.
+Of course, with a single sensor, you lose out on the upside of having an extra telephoto lens or an extra depth-sensing lens, but there is an upside of getting more clarity into the pictures with that single 13MP lens.
+So, it all depends on what the smartphone manufacturer has in the vision for a new low-priced device.
+Again, with the Snapdragon 215, you can record videos at 1080p resolution, which is a great plus in terms of camera.

 Display

-In terms of resolution on the display though we are still stuck at 720p, which is kind of expected as Qualcomm had to cut some corners.
-What Qualcomm did not cut any corner though is in the improvements of connectivity.
-We see the much-needed Wifi 5 (802.11ac) addition along with support for Bluetooth 4.2.
-Payment through mobile devices are getting more and more dominant through these times and NFC plays a really big part in it.
-Qualcomm has realized it and we see an upgraded NFC finally with support for Android Pay.
-But that’s not all, as we also see a dual VoLTE and EVS support for the first time in a 200-series Snapdragon processor.
+Regarding resolution on the display, though, we are still stuck at 720p, which is expected as Qualcomm had to cut some corners.
+What Qualcomm did not cut any corners, though, is in the improvements of connectivity.
+We see the much-needed Wi-Fi 5 (802.11ac) addition, along with support for Bluetooth 4.2.
+Payment through mobile devices is getting more and more dominant through these times, and NFC plays a huge part in it.
+Qualcomm has realized it, and we see an upgraded NFC with support for Android Pay.
+But that’s not all, as we also see dual VoLTE and EVS support for the first time in a 200-series Snapdragon processor.

 GPU